 Note: Configuration settings have to be defined with the 32-bit Group Policy Management Editor (GPME.msc) or the 32-bit Local Group Policy Editor (GPEdit.msc).
-The more complete view with localized language is provided by GPME.msc.
 Both editors are linked in the Windows Start menu under the folder conpal.